oasis-tcs/openc2-impl-https/open-impl-https.md

 OpenC2 is a suite of specifications that enables command and control of cyber defense systems and components.
 OpenC2 typically uses a request-response paradigm where a _Command_ is encoded by a _Producer_ (managing application) and transferred to a _Consumer_ (managed device or virtualized function) using a secure transfer protocol, and the Consumer can respond with status and any requested information.

-OpenC2 allows the application producing the commands to discover the set of capabilities supported by the managed devices.
-These capabilities permit the managing application to adjust its behavior to take advantage of the features exposed by the managed device.
-The capability definitions can be easily extended in a noncentralized manner, allowing standard and non-standard capabilities to be defined with semantic and syntactic rigor.
+This document specifies the use of Hypertext Transfer Protocol (HTTP) over Transport Layer Security (TLS) as a transfer mechanism for OpenC2 Messages; this HTTP/TLS layering is typically referred to as HTTPS [[RFC2818](#rfc2818)].
+As described in [[RFC3205](#rfc3205)], HTTP has become a common "substrate" for information transfer for other application-level protocols.
+The broad availability of HTTP makes it a useful option for OpenC2 message transport in support of prototyping, interoperability testing, and for operational use in environments where appropriate security protections can be provided.

+Similarly, TLS is a mature and widely-used protocol for securing information transfers in TCP/IP network environments.
+This specification provides guidance to the OpenC2 implementation community when utilizing HTTPS for OpenC2 message transport.
+It includes guidance for selection of TLS versions and options suitable for use with OpenC2.
+In addition, a Testing conformance target is defined to support interoperability testing without security mechanisms.

+This OpenC2 over HTTPS transfer specification is suitable for operational environments where:

+* Connectivity between OpenC2 Producers and OpenC2 Consumers is:
+    * Highly available, with infrequent network outages
+    * Of sufficient bandwidth that no appreciable message delays or dropped packets are experienced
+* In-band negotiation of a connection initiated by either Producer or Consumer is possible without requiring an out-of-band signaling network.
+* The overhead of HTTPS is acceptable.

+An additional application for this transfer specification is interoperability test environments.

 ## 1.1 Changes from Earlier Versions

-This version (WD08) has been updated to use the OASIS work product outline published in last 2020 ("2020style").
-It also includes minor corrections and changes from January 2020 Plug Fest experience, and other miscellaneous updates since the July 2019 CS01 publication.

-Changes since WD08:
+Changes since v1.0, CSD01:
-* Defined a standard Uniform Resource Identifier (URI) scheme and adds a corresponding conformance requirement.
+* Defined a standard Uniform Resource Identifier (URI) scheme and added a corresponding conformance requirement.
-* Specified the atomic OpenC2 message structure, updates content-type accordingly, and adjusts examples to match
+* Specified the use of the atomic OpenC2 message structure, updated content-type accordingly, and adjusted examples to match
-* Testing and Operations conformance targets and requirements defined to support both secure (HTTPS) and non-secure (HTTP) message transfers with a single specification
+* Testing and Operations conformance targets and requirements have been defined to support both secure (HTTPS) and non-secure (HTTP) message transfers with a single specification
+* Restructured to use the updated OASIS work products outline
+* Other minor changes and corrections have been incorporated based on plug fest and interoperability testing experiences

 ## 1.2 Glossary